mhmdnz/Studocu/README.md

 2. `cd <project directory>`
 3. Run the following command:
 `docker-compose up -d`
-4. **Important Note:** After running containers, please wait for a couple of minutes, or check your container to see when composer install, migrations, seeds are done.
+4. **Important Note:** After running containers, please wait for couple of minutes, or check your container to see when composer install, migrations, seeds are done.
 Then, you are good to go.
 For the first setup, it normally takes 3 to 8 minutes, depending on your computer and network speeds.

 ### **With Sail**
 1. Clone the repository.